Regulation

 • No conflicts of interest

-• No issues on sanctions lists or with PEP status
+• No issues on sanctions lists or PEP status

 • Integrity in both professional and private life

 § 25c KWG (German Banking Act) sets out the requirements for managing directors and supervisory board members of German banks and financial institutions.
-It is the specific German implementation of the Fit-and-Proper principle.
+It is the concrete German implementation of the Fit-and-Proper principle.

 Professional suitability: